-The Saliva Glucose Biosensor has been designed and developed to meet the ISO 15197:2013 standard and we intend to seek regulatory approval under the specifications of this standard.
-The parameters assessed during this evaluation are as in Figure 18 below.
+The SGB is been designed and developed to meet the ISO 15197:2013 standard and we intend to seek regulatory approval under the specifications of this standard.
+The parameters assessed during this evaluation are as in Figure 15 below.

-Figure 18: Regulatory approval criteria
+Figure~15: Regulatory approval criteria

-The research team at the University of Newcastle, in order to benchmark the performance of the biosensor system, compared it with the partial requirements of the ISO standard ISO 15197:2013 which dictates that at least 95% of results for a given system have to be within ± 1.5 mg dL-1 at glucose concentrations less than 100 mg dL-1 and within ± 1.5 at glucose concentrations greater than or equal to 100 mg dL-1.
+The research team at the University of Newcastle, in order to benchmark the performance of the biosensor system, compared it with the partial requirements of the ISO standard ISO 15197:2013 which dictates that at least 95% of results for a given system have to be within $\pm 1.5$ mg dL-1 at glucose concentrations less than 100 mg dL-1 and within $\pm 1.5$ at glucose concentrations greater than or equal to 100 mg dL-1.